Breast Cancer Symptoms and Signs

 Inflammatory breast cancer symptoms tend to develop quickly and do not include a lump.
 The first signs of inflammatory breast cancer may include:

-- Dimpling of the breast skin
+Symptoms of angiosarcoma of the breast

 Mammograms and clinical breast screenings can detect breast cancer even before symptoms arise.
 The earlier that breast cancer is detected, the more likely the patient's chances of successful breast cancer treatment.

-How to handle the warning signs
+How to handle breast cancer warning signs

-How to handle the warning signs
+How to handle breast cancer warning signs

 Having any of these signs or symptoms does not mean you have breast cancer.
 Cysts, infections and other non-cancerous breast conditions also may cause symptoms.